moikaturns/import-pob-code/README.md

 }
 ```

 The test fails because ```A``` is undefined.
 Every top-level name ```script.js``` defines wants to dump itself into the global namespace of the browser when it executes.
 This isn't a fault, it's just that in a node context this is prevented from happening.
-The act of requiring a file in node results in that script being wrapped inside a function.
-The names in the script therefore no longer end up in the global scope, thereby hiding them from the test file.
+The act of requiring a file in node results in its script being wrapped inside a function.
+The name ```A``` in this script therefore no longer end up in the global scope, thereby hiding it from the test file.

 # This Solution
-One workaround could involve modifying the browser script so it recognises when it's running inside node and exports what's needed.
-If there are a couple of files this may be tolerable but if there are many that's a lot of work and the edits aren't adding much value to the script files themselves.
+Converting the files to JavaScript module syntax would work as browsers and node understand them, but might require quite a bit of refactoring.
+A cheaper workaround could invole modifying the browser script so it recognises when it's running inside node and export what's needed.
+It might not be particularly pretty and the edits won't be adding much value to the script files themselves.

-This library provides an alternative way of requiring a browser script and exporting what's needed which doesn't involve modifying the original, making its contents accessible for unit testing using node for example.
+This library provides an alternative way of requiring the non-modular browser script from within node, one which supports a way export what's needed for unit testing and doesn't involve modifying the original script.

 To fix the test failure above with this library is a one-line change to the test file, like so: